Yoshida35/Discord-Bot/README.md

 # My Projects.
 ### Note - Some were followed from a tutorial which all the links are in the code themselves apart fron 'RPS.py' (read below for more information).
 ### Some things I will add in the future may be because I am working on them at school or finalising them at home and or have not finished them.
+## In order of upload and mostly in order of doing it.

 Discord-Bot:
 Discord bot that I followed a couple of YouTube videos on.